SeisPiano/DownloadSeisData/README.md

 ```

 ### Get metadata
-Input network, station, location and channel for seismic data download.
+Set network, station, location and channel in `a1_get_metadata` for follow-up seismic data download.

 ```shell
 network=XO